History of Sex in Cinema:

 The film's plot was mostly a 'respectable' excuse to display nudity and various states of undress filmed with an elegantly-sensual and erotic style.

-After being discovered by her psychiatrist Dr. Pearl (Larry Gelman), he became her agent, and she took to the road to perform with her voice from "down there" on the Professor Irwin Corey Show with the disco song Wang Dang Doodle.
-[Note: The songs were penned by Neil Sedaka!]
+Dr. Pearl became her agent, and she took to Hollywood to perform with her miraculous "down there" voice - the two appeared on Professor Irwin Corey's show titled Hollywood Open House.
+Virginia (covered over with a triangular-shaped patch emblazoned with the letter V) performed her hit record - the disco song Wang Dang Doodle.
+[Note: The songs were penned by popular singer Neil Sedaka!]

 Cinderella (1977, UK) (aka The Other Cinderella)